Mathias Chago: Dinamo Zagreb

 Chago was back on his way to Zagreb again, this time needing to prove his qualities in Dinamo's friendly match against Slovenian football club NK Aluminij.
 Having his poor family depending on him, Chago was determined to give his best in the forthcoming match and force Dinamo into signing him onto a professional contract.
 Before the match Chago held a speech in the dressing room for his teammates, to which he never interacted before, saying:

 "Guys, I'm poor.
 I came all the way from Cameroon to earn money so I could feed my family.
 You all have contracts and earn a lot.
 Please, help me to play well in this match, so I can sign a contract with Dinamo."

 Chago played well and amazed everyone in the club, especially the club's physios who could not believe that Chago endured the whole match with painful blisters all over his feet.
-The injury was so serious that he had to undertake surgery after the match.
-With his driven attitude, determination and bravery Chago immediately won over hearts both of his teammates and fans.
-With €30,000 per season contract on his hands, all he had to do now is to concentrate on his game.
+An injury that required him to undertake surgery after the match.
+Due to his determination Chago won over hearts of his teammates and fans.
+With €30,000 per season contract he became able to have financial stability.

 His debut season at his new club went well.
 At the end of Prva HNL season 2005–06 Chago had 27 league appearances, also scoring 3 goals.
 Unfortunately for Chago, before the start of the next season he suffered a serious anterior abdominal wall injury.
 Which made things worse the injury did not seem to be short–termed.
 This made Chago miss the whole 2006–07 campaign, making no appearances for Dinamo in that season.
 Meanwhile, Chago's manager Boro Ivković started negotiations with his club concerning Chago's annual wage.
 The new contract was signed by the player and manager, a three-year €75,000 per season deal.
 His salary was almost matching the salaries of the club's stars at the time, Tottenham Hotspur footballers Luka Modrić and Vedran Ćorluka.

 Chago was finally back for the 2007–08 season, but struggled to make any impact since he had to be careful with his abdomen which was not completely recovered.
 He played a total of 10 league matches, not scoring any goals.

 He continued his struggle with injuries in the next season as well.
 He missed out on most of the matches in the summer part of Prva HNL 2008–09, but came back fully recovered and eager to play in the winter part of the campaign.
 Chago made a total of 16 appearances, scoring 2 goals, including the one in the last week of the season against Dinamo's fierce rivals Hajduk Split.
 He also made four appearances in 2008–09 UEFA Champions League qualifying rounds and three appearances in Croatian Cup.